 What software is available on the HPC cluster?

-Currently, the installed software includes OpenMPI, Slurm, and CUDA v12.4.
-To request software installations on the cluster please submit a request via ServiceNOW or email us at at@sfsu.edu
+Common software includes OpenMPI, Slurm, and CUDA (GPU partitions).
+Availability may change over time.
+To request additional software, submit a ServiceNOW request or email at@sfsu.edu.

 How do I submit a job using Slurm?